ampereworks-dev/OpenLR2/README.md

 # known issues
  - behavior mismatch on NONSTOP MIX
  - readme left click scroll is faster than original (not important)
+ - DO NOT PLAY WITH SOUND FX TOO MUCH, IT CAN LITERALLY KILL YOU

 # libraries
 *DxLib 3.02 -> 3.12a